Kitigan Zibi chief denounces Indigenous festival as 'cultural appropriation' | CBC News

 In its invitation letter to the chief, the NAQ said it "applied for and was approved for a budget from the Government of Canada, under the Reopening Fund program."

-The fund was designed to help the economy recover in the wake of the COVID-19 pandemic.
+The fund was designed to help the economy recover from the COVID-19 pandemic.

 Canadian Heritage, which runs the program, has not confirmed by the time of publication whether it allotted funds for the festival.

-In his letter, Whiteduck calls on the ministers of Quebec, the City of Gatineau, the Zibi development and the department of Canadian Heritage "to respect and adhere to our concerns."
+In his letter, Whiteduck calls on the ministers of Quebec, the City of Gatineau, the Zibi development and Canadian Heritage "to respect and adhere to our concerns."

 "We are seeking immediate action on your part to distance yourselves as a demonstration of your willingness to work in a conciliatory manner with [Kitigan Zibi Anishinābeg]," he said.